numpy/numpy/doc/source/user/absolute_beginners.rst

 .. image:: images/np_readcsv.png

-You can also save your array with the NumPy``savetxt`` method.
+You can also save your array with the NumPy ``savetxt`` method.

 ::

   np.savetxt('np.csv', a, fmt='%.2f', delimiter=',', header=" 1,  2,  3,  4")

-Read your saved CSV any time with a command such as
+Read your saved CSV any time with a command such as:

 **Input:**